cjavilla-stripe/checkout-workshop/steps/02-flavor-selection.md

 road kinda gal." says one of the regulars.
 "I'm a funfetti kinda kid" says our neighbor.
 They want variety!

-When starting out in beta, you didn't even have a website, so we kept it simple and used PaymentLinks.
+When starting out in beta, you didn't even have a website, so you kept it simple and used PaymentLinks.
 It's killing Cherry and my sister that customer's can't pick more flavors, tho.

 There's a jira ticket sitting in my inbox to add "flavor selection" to the site.

-(Who am I kidding, we can't afford jira yet, it's just a text from my sister, but damn it feels like a jira ticket.)
+(Who am I kidding, you can't afford jira yet, it's just a text from my sister, but damn it feels like a jira ticket.)

 ## Actions

-Update our UI so that we keep track of several requested flavors 🍨 in a "box."
+Update the UI so that it keeps track of several requested flavors 🍨 in a "box."

 Ideas for storing cart state: